100 Best Books for 6th Graders (Age 11 – 12)

 REALISTIC / BODY IMAGE & SIZE / VERSE

 Heartbreaking and inspiring, this poignant story in verse shows a girl who learns, after years of fat-shaming and bullying, to define herself not based on what others say but on who she really is.
 Ellie’s nickname is Splash because of her size but she loves swimming.
-And her biggest bully?
-Her mother–who won’t buy her new clothes because she thinks it encourages Ellie’s weight gain and is pushing for gastro-bypass surgery.
-Not even Ellie’s dad stands up to her mom’s cruel treatment of Ellie.
+Her biggest bully is her mother who won’t buy her new clothes because she thinks it encourages Ellie’s weight gain and pushes for gastro-bypass surgery.
 Fortunately, Ellie finds an understanding therapist who helps her move from powerless to powerful.
-“As I float, I spread out my arms and my legs.
-I’m a starfish, taking up all the room I want.“

 Front Desk by Kelly Yang

 Mia and her parents have struggled ever since moving to America from China.
 When her parents take a new live-in job at a motel, they end up working around the clock for very little pay.
 Mia helps out by working at the front desk.
 She befriends the weekly tenants and uses her English skills to write letters advocating for other people in tough spots.
-This book is more than a memorable coming-of-age immigrant story, it’s also about tolerance and diversity.
-I loved this story— the writing, the characters, the plot, and the messages of inclusion and determination.
+This book is more than a memorable coming-of-age immigrant story, it’s also an important novel about tolerance and diversity.
+6th graders will love the writing, the characters, the plot, and the messages of inclusion and determination.

 From the Desk of Zoe Washington by Janae Marks